 FAQ

 Yes.
-Your pity count and 50/50 status both carry over across all limited character banners.
-Switching from a 3.2 banner to 3.3 won't reset your progress — every pull counts.
-Note that weapon banners have a separate pity counter from character banners.
+Both your pity count and 50/50 status carry over across all limited character banners automatically.
+However, weapon banners have a separate pity counter — progress there does not transfer to character banners, and vice versa.

 Related Articles